mikrdgz/recharge-docs/docs/intro.md

 # Introduction

-You will find use-case guides, recipes and reference information for ReCharge's API and here in the API Docs space.
-This site will be updated frequently with content, so check back soon.
+You will find reference information, customization recipes and use-case guides for ReCharge's API here in the API Docs space.

+To see the full API schema for each endpoint, visit the [API Reference](https://developer.rechargepayments.com/).

+## The ReCharge API
+The Recharge API is organized around REST.
+Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 ## Base URL
 The base URL for ReCharge's rest API is `https://api.rechargeapps.com`